-- The loop sample time is set too long.
+- A. Check the following for possible causes: - The loop sample time is set too long.
 Refer to the section near the front of this chapter on selecting the loop update time. - The gains are too high.
 Start out by reducing the derivative gain to zero.
-Then reduce the integral gain, and the proportional gain if necessary. - There is too much transfer lag in your process.
+Then reduce the integral gain by increasing the integral time value, and the proportional gain if necessary. - There is too much transfer lag in your process.
 This means the PV reacts sluggishly to control output changes.
 There may be too much "distance" between actuator and PV sensor, or the actuator may be weak in its ability to transfer energy into the process. - There may be a process disturbance that is over-powering the loop.
 Make sure the PV is relatively steady when the SP is not changing.